 A wounded expression crossed her face.
 ‘Ouch.
 Not even a joke or a gentle let down.’

 ‘Fleur,’ he said.
-‘If you think she’s going to be angry over this, you can only imagine how mad she’d be if she heard about us doing something like that.’
+‘If you think she’s going to be angry over this, you can only imagine how mad she’d be if she heard about us doing something like that, even as a joke.’

 There’d be fire.
 Probably lots of fire.
 And she’d leave.
 If I hurt her like that, she’d go all proud and walk away.
 A horrible emptiness clawed its way back up from where Harry’d buried it.
 He shuddered.
 She’d be gone forever.

 ‘I’m not pretty enough for you, Harry.’
 Katie giggled.
 ‘I’m glad you’re my friend again.
 I enjoy scaring the firsties with you.’

 ‘You’re the one who does all the scaring.’
 Harry swept her legs out from underneath her and carried her into the hall toward the infirmary.
 ‘I just stand there.’

 ‘It’s still fun,’ Katie murmured, burying her head in his shoulder.
 ‘I don’t think Fleur would like you carrying me like this, either.’

 No. She’d understand, though.
 As long as she knew why.
 A cold trickle of dread slid down his spine.
 Which the Daily Prophet and Rita Skeeter certainly won’t help with if they get a photo somehow.
 Harry disillusioned them both.

 Katie laughed and groaned.
 ‘Are we there yet?’